 And yes, from the outside this may look like being moved by drab shadows rather than the vibrant values we grasp closer to home.
 But of course it isn’t really the shadows that move us, but the promise of the person beneath: a person every bit as complex, vulnerable, and vibrant as those you know and love.

 Such impartiality involves a very distinctive—you might even say weird—moral perspective.
-I think it should be generally recognized as a good and admirable one, but I don’t see how anyone could honestly think that it’s commonplace.
+I think it should be generally recognized as a good and admirable one, but I don’t think it is common.
 Few people who give to charity make any serious effort to do the most good they can with the donation.
-Few people who engage in political activism are seriously trying to do they most good they can with their activism.
+Few people who engage in political activism are trying to do they most good they can with their activism.
 Few people pursuing an “ethical career” are trying to do the most good they can with their career.
 And that’s all fine—plenty of good can still be done from more partial and less optimizing motives (and even EAs only pursue the EA project in part of their life).
-But the claim that the moral perspective underlying EA is “trivial” or already “shared by literally everyone” is clearly false.1
+But the claim that the moral perspective underlying EA is “trivial” or already “shared by literally everyone” is clearly false.

 I wonder if part of the resistance to EA may stem from people not wanting to admit that they actually aren’t much motivated by a cause-agnostic concern for the general good.
 Maybe it sounds like an embarrassing thing to admit, because surely the general good is a worthy thing to aim at!